DonWolfDen/100DaysofPython/README.md

-# 40DaysofPython
+# 38DaysofPython
-My code from 100 days of python, up to day 40.
-Taken in 2022.
+My code from the Udemy.com course "100 days of python", up to day 38.
+Course was taken and code was written during summer 2022.